dsnyder7427/RoboHelp/docs/index.md

 Note that the following requests are used in the API:

--POST requests create new objects or send data to be handled
+- POST requests create new objects or send data to be handled

--GET requests retrieve data
+- GET requests retrieve data